JAQuent/BrainMasks/get_MNI_from_cifti.md

 # Convert from voxel index coordinates to MNI

-Now we can simply use the translation matrix and follow [these steps](http://rfmri.org/node/1300).
-We get the translation matrix from the meta data.
+After all that preparation, we can simply use the translation matrix and follow [these steps](http://rfmri.org/node/1300).
+We get the translation matrix from the meta data of the xifti variable.

 ``` r
 A <- xii$meta$subcort$trans_mat